This article may contain compensated links. Please read disclaimer for more info.

 There’s no better place than a market for mingling with the locals, trying local produce, and picking up souvenirs.
 And the visit to any of the city’s markets (different locations) has to be on any list of what to do in Aix-en-Provence.

-Lively, crowded, and popular among tourists and locals, the markets of Aix-en-Provence offer everything from farm fresh fruit and vegetables to artisan goods.
+Lively, crowded, and popular among tourists and locals, the markets in Aix-en-Provence offer everything from farm fresh fruit and vegetables to artisan goods.
 The most fun of all is to wander among the stalls, chat with the shopkeepers, and keep your eyes open for something amazing.
 Because in these markets, you’ll never know what you might find.

 5. Apéritif and People Watching in a Café-Terrasse